nicolasmurgueitio/anger_bias/README.md

 # Anger Bias
 Code for Murgueitio et al (under review).
-Early exposure to intimate-partner violence predicts anger bias in early and middle childhood.
+Developmental impacts of deprivation and threat on emotion recognition.